SamanthaHoke/Markdown-Documents/commandLineNotes.md

 ##Grunt
 **grunt**
-Build project
+Builds project

 **grunt test**
-Run unit tests
+Runs unit tests

 **grunt serve**
-Run project on localhost port
+Runs project on localhost port.

+> To set the port, go into the **GruntFile.js** in your project, find the connection options object where **port** is listed.
+Change the port number to any number you prefer.